dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 If there was a problem with the syntax of the Command request, or the Command Token was invalid, the RP MUST return an HTTP 400 Bad Request and include the `error` parameter with a value of `invalid_request`.

+## Unrecognized Provider Error

+If the RP does not recognize the OP identified by the `iss` value in the Command token, the RP MUST return an HTTP 401 Unauthorized response and include the `error` parameter with the value of `unrecognized_provider`.

 ## Unsupported Command Error

 If the RP does not support the Command requested, the RP MUST return an HTTP 400 Bad Request and include the `error` parameter with the value of `unsupported_command`.